"You can never underestimate the power of hope" - Amanda Bocik, Executive Director | Agape

 We're hiring.
 Consider being part of our incredible team!

-Agape serves many people on top of taking care of the horses and facilities.
+Agape serves many people in addition to taking care of the horses and facilities.
 It takes a small army to keep up with it all, and we’re always looking for more volunteers.
 If you’re looking for somewhere to make a difference, Agape is a great place to spend some time.
-Consider volunteering today.Learn More

 Agape cultivates personal growth by strengthening the mind, body, and spirit through unique horse-facilitated experiences.